Here at Big Interview, we believe in working remotely as a virtual team. This is an approach that has worked well for us since we launched in 2012.

 With so many now working from home–many for the first time–we thought we would ask some of our team members for their best advice on working remotely as part of a virtual team.
 Below are their thoughts and tips on what works well for them.

-(Balancing working from home and childcare is a challenge many are facing during this time as well.
-We will be discussing these challenges and offering some thoughts in our next blog post.)
+(Balancing working from home and childcare is a challenge many are facing during this time as well.)

 First up, we will hear from…